General CLE Information

 AZCLE® General Information

-Laws are constantly changing.
-In order to maintain a license in good standing all attorneys are required to take continuing legal education annually.
-AZCLE® from the State Bar of Arizona delivers a wide variety of classes, lectures, workshops and seminars covering many areas of law to help meet this requirement.
+AZCLE® from the State Bar of Arizona delivers a wide variety of classes, lectures, workshops and seminars covering many areas of law to help satisfy the annual 15 hours of CLE in each compliance year (July 1 - June 30).

 Our high-quality CLE seminars cover a wide range of legal updates, skills-based workshops, and substantive legal topics.
 Programs feature local and national speakers including lawyers, judges, physicians, professors and other subject matter experts.

 In addition to live seminars, attendees can earn live and interactive credit through simulcasts, live webcasts, as well as OnDemand and CLE2Go audio downloadable seminars.
-Up to five credit hours per year is available through self-study DVDs and audio CDs.
+Also, up to 5 credit hours per year can be earned through self-study as defined in MCLE Regulation 104(B)(5).

 Go to the AZCLE® Catalog (Live Seminars, OnDemand, Publications and More.)